jgkramer/jgkramer.github.io/_posts/2022-10-13-Residential-Electricity-Rates.md

 ![NV Rates](/assets/images/output_NV.png)

 A few simple observations:
 * A large price differential between peak and off-peak.
 Peak pricing is 4.4x off-peak, and 2.8x the fixed rate.
 * Winter is 100% off-peak.

-Together these suggest the TOU plan in Southern Nevada is mostly about managing air-conditioning-driven demand, which
+Although the time of production of certain renewable sources is sometimes cited as a cause for concern in grid management, this doesn't seem to be a major factor in Nevada.
+More than 10% of Nevada's electricity generation is solar (which might suggest electricity is more plentiful in summer periods from say 10am to 3pm, and is less plentiful in winter and in late afternoon / evenings), but timing of peak vs. off-peak periods is not aligned to that supply.
+It appears that the TOU plan in Southern Nevada is mostly abount managing air-conditioning-driven customer demand in summer.

-#### Connecticut
+#### Connecticut (Eversource)

 ![CT Rates](/assets/images/output_CT.png)